HaldenLF/mira-recon/README.md

 ## About
-Mira is a recon tool written in python.
+Mira is a recon tool written in Python.
 Its goal is to eliminate some of the tedious tasks in information gathering.
-Its great when used as a starting point.

 ## Main Features
 * DNS scan